k-cross/pulse_ox/README.md

 For more information about setting up the RAD8, refer to its manual.
 I believe page 42 explained how to unlock it and navigate the menu, understanding what all the symbol shorthand represents to properly change settings.

+## Development

+For development I created a fake pulse oximeter device so that it is much easier to build the web interface and test graphing and other db queries.
+Running the application in `dev` mode automatically configures the fake device so that a real pulse oximeter is not required, it's a PITA to setup a real one over serial all the time!